theonlyanil/Saas-Directory/README.md

 This repository serves as a comprehensive directory of open-source Software as a Service (SaaS) tools.
 Our goal is to provide a centralized platform for developers and businesses to discover and evaluate a wide range of SaaS solutions.

 Explore the [Wall of SaaS](https://theonlyanil.github.io/Saas-Directory/)!
+Refer `DOCUMETATION` page for project structure, tech-stack, and more.

 ## Saas